yunhao-qian/Othello-AlphaZero/README.md

 ### Neural Network

 We use the same ResNet architecture as in AlphaGo Zero, implemented in PyTorch.
-However, given Othello's simpler rules and resource constraints, we downscale the network by reducing the number of feature channels from 256 to 128 and the residual blocks from 19 to 9, resulting in a total of 2.7 million parameters.
+However, given Othello's simpler rules and resource constraints, we downscale the network by reducing the number of feature channels and residual blocks.

 During self-play, the neural network inference batch size must remain small because highly parallel MCTS searches can degrade result quality.
 However, this leads to suboptimal GPU utilization.
 To address this, we found that `torch.compile()` significantly enhances GPU efficiency, reducing inference time by nearly half.
 Therefore, we enable it whenever the PyTorch version supports this feature.